Home > About Us > Governance

 The Board has two Committees, one which has specific oversight of the charity’s grant giving and another which is dedicated to governance and staffing matters.
 The skills mix and experience of the Board of Trustees is regularly reviewed and when gaps are identified we recruit new Trustees in a variety of ways and whether it’s by open advertisement or as a result of an expression of interest we aim to be as transparent as possible.
 Big C’s governance framework is fully compliant with the Charity Governance Code for larger charities.

-Chair of the Board of Trustees and member of the Grants Committee and Research Advisory Panel
+Chair of the Board of Trustees, Chair of the People and Governance Committee, and member of the Grants Committee

-Chair of the Board of Trustees and member of the Grants Committee and Research Advisory Panel
+Chair of the Board of Trustees, Chair of the People and Governance Committee, and member of the Grants Committee

 Vice Chair, Paige Gouldthorpe